reachakshat/reachakshat.github.io/_pages/about.md

   - /about.html
 ---

 Hey!
 This is Akshat.
-I am known by many names but the this is the one by which you those who know me do.
-I am adept in all that exists in this universe and anything beyond.
+I'm currently a primary class student at Edgefield Primary School.
+My interests are Maths and Science.
+I love to read books, and I'm an avid fan of Stephen King.
+I'm currently working on building fully functioning cross platform projects using Python and Javascript.
+Do reach out to me if you would like to know more about me or my work, I would love to discuss about them with you.

 # [My Resume]({{ base_path }}/files/Akshat_Resume.pdf)